vfarcic/devops24/manuscript/09-jenkins-ci.md

 cd go-demo-4
 ```

-There is not much difference between those repos, except
+There is not much difference between those repos, except TODO: finish the sentence.

-The Chart located in `helm` directory is the same as the one we used in *go-demo-5* so we'll skip commenting it.
-Instead, we'll replace GitHub user (`vfarcic`) with yours.
+TODO: Why not replace `vfarcic` with a variable and use `--set` to change it to `$DH_USER`?

-Before you execute the commands that follow, make sure you replace `[...]` with your Docker Hub user.
+TODO: There is no `deployment-orig.yaml`, only `deployment.yaml`.
+I guess that's correct (except for the command below), just change `digitalinside` to a variable and define a default value in `values.yaml`.

 ```bash
 DH_USER=[...]